acccounttest/SublimeTabForSublimeTextAndMetroAndWindows/README.md

-##In application, this can works differently, while the application propose a configuration and control over keys, this could result into new functionnality or new usages of functionnalities, exemple with Sublime Text.
+##In application, this can works differently, while the application propose a configuration and control over keys, this could result into new functionnality or new usages of functionnalities, exemple with **Sublime Text**.

 This permit to counter the sends or receives of keys control in the OS level, as windows does.
 At least override the behavior without lost the old end even gain another functionnality.
-To continue to send the literal tab as spaces or not, without confusion, sublime handle it perfectly like with the original tab key, maybe your configuration is confuse , i suggest you to disable options in main configuration, especially in contradiction with this program and certainly against others same rules in sublime text, elsewhere.
+To continue to send the literal <kbd>ta</kbd>b as <kbd>spaces</kbd> or not, without confusion, **Sublime** handle it perfectly like with the original <kbd>tab key</kbd>, maybe your configuration is confuse , i suggest you to disable options in main configuration, especially in contradiction with this program and certainly against others same rules in **Sublime text**, elsewhere.
-I use Sublime text version 3200, if you experience problem to send a normal tab key, you could try shift+tab or shift+shift lock.
+I use **Sublime text** version 3200, if you experience problem to send a normal <kbd>tab key</kbd>, you could try <kbd>shift+tab</kbd> or <kbd>shift+shift lock</kbd>, this key status could be locked definitively too with AHK, and should still with any other combination of <kbd>modifier(s) key(s)</kbd>, maybe not with the <kbd>numpad lock</kbd> status like when you can press <kbd>Numpad4</kbd> in the same time and it should switch despit a AHK script running include a line to control this status definitively.

 ##Third idea: rebind another same application
 ---
 What i do:
-- Send window under all others windows, release the key ² very fast.
+- Send window under all others windows, release the key <kbd>²</kbd> very fast.
 - Send the window to the front, always on top, press less 0.5 second same key.
-- Supress simply the always on top of the application, the others on top should appears automatically and immediatly, combine alt and ².
+- Supress simply the always on top of the application, the others on top should appears automatically and immediatly, combine <kbd>alt</kbd> and <kbd>²</kbd>.
 - Invert groups, soon.
 - Select windows by thumbnails the fastest possible, double press the original tab key.
 - etc